Max Weber Sr.: Biography

 He wrote several journal articles on politics and statistics.
 Throughout his life, he avoided acting in a way that would make him seem radical, or not part of the establishment.

-He died on August 10, 1897 in Riga while traveling with his friend.
+He died on August 10, 1897, in Riga while traveling with his friend.
 The cause of his death has been uncertain, possibly a bleeding ulcer.
 He was buried in Berlin (Kirchhof Jerusalem und Neue Kirche IV cemetery).

 Personal life

-In 1863, he married Helene Weber, née Fallenstein (1844–1919), daughter of poet George Friedrich Fallenstein (1790–1853).
+In 1863, he married Helene Fallenstein, (1844–1919), the daughter of the poet George Friedrich Fallenstein (1790–1853).
 They had eight children, six of whom reached adulthood, including the sociologist Max (Jr.) and the economist Alfred Weber.
 His daughter, Clara (1875–1953), married one of Theodor Mommsen's sons.

 His house was often visited by prominent politicians, such as Rudolf von Bennigsen and immediate subordinates of Otto von Bismarck.
 He was also visited by intellectuals, like professors Heinrich von Treitschke, Heinrich von Sybel, and Theodor Mommsen.
 His wife was an intellectual herself and an active participant in the discussions.

 Unlike his ascetic wife, Weber "enjoyed earthly pleasures".
 This created marital tension in the family and was one of the reasons he grew estranged from his son, Max Weber, Jr. The conflicting influences of his parents were often cited as important influences on the younger Max.
 Two months before his death, he had a serious quarrel with his son, Max, regarding his treatment of his wife, a quarrel that was never resolved and shortly afterward, following his funeral, young Max suffered a severe and long depression, events that are all seen as related to one another.
 The event was such an influence on the young Weber that it resulted in several articles.